RomanoLab/geospatial-preeclampsia-geobirth/README.md

 Please follow these steps to reproduce the analyses with the input of a case-control study:

+***Prepare publicly available data***

+Instructions on how to download and prepare the data used in the analyses are available in `data/README.md`.

 ***Curate and link the neighborhood features to the patient data***

 - `PLACES_data_cleaning.py` : script to clean the PLACES data